rondale-sc/remote_pair_chef/README.md

 #### \<TL;DR\>

-Some setup preliminary setup is required but the TLDR is you'll be able to type:
+Some preliminary setup is required but the TLDR is you'll be able to type:

 ```
 rake start RPC_HOST=rondale-sc RPC_PAIR=rwjblue